niaid/dsb/README.md

 ## dsb derived cluster interpretation <a name="interpretation"></a>

-dsb values are interpretable as the number of standard deviations of each protein from the expected noise with additional correction for cell to cell technical variations.
+dsb values are interpretable as the number of standard deviations of each protein from the expected noise (if using the default settings) with additional correction for cell to cell technical variations.
+One can use this to set a threshold across all proteins for positivity, e.g. expression below 3 or 4 can be deemed unexpressed.
+If normalized with the same parameters from dsb, the same threshold can be applied across multiple datasets.

 ``` r
 library(magrittr)